DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Related Work

 \section{Related Work}

-\paragraph{Non-learned methods.} Since non-blind image deblurring is ill-posed, various priors have been proposed to constrain the solution space, e.g., total variation~\cite{WangSJIS2008}, hyper-Laplacian priors~\cite{KrishnanNIPS2009,LevinACM2007}, interal patch recurrence~\cite{MichaeliECCV2014}, etc. \citet{DanielyanTIP2015} develop an iterative deblurring algorithm based on BM3D~\cite{DabovTIP2007}. \citet{ShanACM2008} model the noise distribution by constraining several orders of its derivatives. \citet{YuanACM2008} propose an inter-scale and intra-scale deconvolution method to recover fine detail while suppressing artifacts.
+\myparagraph{Non-learned methods.} Since non-blind image deblurring is ill-posed, various priors have been proposed to constrain the solution space.
+Assuming that natural images have a sparse derivative distribution, total variation~\cite{WangSJIS2008} and hyper-Laplacian priors~\cite{KrishnanNIPS2009,LevinACM2007} have been developed.
+To exploit the nonlocal image self-similarity, Danielyan \etal\ \cite{DanielyanTIP2015} develop an iterative deblurring algorithm based on nonlocal patch-wise image modeling~\cite{DabovTIP2007}.
+Dong \etal\ \cite{DongTIP2013} present a nonlocally centralized sparse representation by suppressing the sparse coding noise.
+Michaeli and Irani~\cite{MichaeliECCV2014} show that the cross-scale patch recurrence property can serve as a strong prior for image deblurring.
+Quan \etal\ \cite{QuanJSC2015} construct the self-recurrence of local image structures into wavelet frames.
+In addition, Shan \etal\ \cite{ShanACM2008} model the noise distribution by constraining several orders of its derivatives.
+Yuan \etal\ \cite{YuanACM2008} propose an inter-scale and intra-scale deconvolution method to recover fine detail while suppressing artifacts.
 Common to these hand-crafted priors is that they do not fully exploit the characteristics of clean image data and usually lead to complicated inference problems.

-\myparagraph{Classical learning methods.} To better capture the inherent properties of clear photographic images, various learning methods have been proposed. \citet{ZoranICCV2012} present a Gaussian mixture prior learned from natural images. \citet{RothCSCCVPR2005} learn expressive high-order MRF priors, so called fields of experts. \citet{SchmidtPAMI2016} derive a discriminative model based on regression tree fields~\cite{JancsarySBH2012}.
+\myparagraph{Classical learning methods.} To better capture the inherent properties of clear photographic images, various learning methods have been proposed.
+Zoran and Weiss \cite{ZoranICCV2012} present a Gaussian mixture prior learned from natural images, which is extended by Sun \etal\ \cite{SunECCV2014} from a single-scale patch prior to a multi-scale formulation.
+Roth and Black \cite{RothCSCCVPR2005} learn expressive high-order MRF priors, so called fields of experts.
+Schmidt \etal\ \cite{SchmidtPAMI2016} derive a discriminative model based on regression tree fields~\cite{JancsarySBH2012}.
 Shrinkage fields~\cite{SchmidtCVPR2014} combine random fields with a discriminatively learned optimization algorithm.
-Similarly, \citet{ChenCVPR2015} train nonlinear reaction diffusion models by parameterized linear filters and influence functions.
+Similarly, Chen \etal\ \cite{ChenCVPR2015} train nonlinear reaction diffusion models by parameterized linear filters and influence functions.
 To better model the image reconstruction error, \cite{DongECCV2018,RenPAMI2019} learn a set of filters and penalty functions to model the data term.
-Although achieving decent image quality, these learned priors or penalty functions usually require the design of sophisticated numerical algorithms.
+While achieving decent image quality, these learned priors or penalty functions usually require the design of sophisticated numerical algorithms.